Poliana (footballer)

-Poliana Barbosa Medeiros (born 6 February 1991), known as Poliana, is a Brazilian football defender who plays for Campeonato Brasileiro de Futebol Feminino side São José and the Brazil women's national football team.
+Poliana Barbosa Medeiros (born 6 February 1991), known as Poliana, is a Brazilian football defender who plays for Palmeiras and the Brazil women's national football team.

 Club career

+Santos

 Poliana signed for Santos in 2009 after a successful trial period.

+First spell at São José

 After moving on to São José, Poliana won the Copa Libertadores Femenina three times in 2011, 2013 and 2014.
 She scored two goals in the 2014 final.